jlouis/etorrent/README.md

 Flag days are when you need to do something to your setup

+   * *2010-12-10* You will need a rebar with commit 618b292c3d84 as we got some fixes into rebar.
    * *2010-12-06* We now depend on riak_err.
 You will need to regrab dependencies.
    * *2010-12-02* The fast-resume-file format has been updated.
 You